 Blue parking badges allow parking concessions for cars carrying people who have a permanent disability.
 They are also issued to those who are applying for a Blue Badge on behalf of a child under the age of three who, because of specific medical conditions, needs to travel with bulky medical equipment, needs to return to the vehicle for treatment or to reach a doctor or hospital quickly or is in a plaster cast due to hip dysplasia.

 The Blue Badge scheme is run by the Department for Transport, but badges are issued by local authorities.
-The badge belongs to the disabled person who qualifies for it (who may or may not be a car driver) and can be used in any vehicle they are travelling in.
+The badge may only be used directly by the disabled person who qualifies for it (who may or may not be a car driver) and can be used in any vehicle they are travelling in.
 Parents of a disabled child over two and under 16 can apply for a badge on their child's behalf.

 Find out more: